Ocean's

 Ocean's is a series of heist films.
 Beginning with the 1960 Rat Pack film Ocean's 11, the series has seen mixed to favorable critical reception and substantial commercial success.
-After the 1960 film, a reboot trilogy was released from 2001 to 2007, often cited as defining its genre and leading to a proliferation and commercialization of heist films throughout the world.
-The most commercially successful was the first film, Ocean's Eleven (2001).
+After the 1960 film, a remake trilogy directed by Steven Soderbergh was released from 2001 to 2007, often cited as defining its genre and leading to a proliferation and commercialization of heist films throughout the world.
+The most commercially successful film of the trilogy was the first, Ocean's Eleven (2001).
 It established the ensemble cast of George Clooney as Danny Ocean, Matt Damon as Linus Caldwell, and Brad Pitt as Rusty Ryan.
 A long list of supporting cast members maintain the trilogy.
-The first sequel, Ocean's Twelve, was released in 2004, with the final film, Ocean's Thirteen, following in 2007.
+Its sequel, Ocean's Twelve, was released in 2004, with the final film, Ocean's Thirteen, following in 2007.
 An all-female spin-off titled Ocean's 8 was released in 2018.

 Origin

 The Ocean's film series was inspired by and based on the 1960 heist film Ocean's 11.
 Directed by Lewis Milestone, with a script co-written by Harry Brown and Charles Lederer, from an original story and screenplay by George Clayton Johnson and Jack Golden Russell; the movie starred five of the Rat Pack: Peter Lawford, Frank Sinatra, Dean Martin, Sammy Davis Jr., and Joey Bishop.